crhbetz/TeleDark/README.md

 There might be some forms missing in /PogoAssets/ but it should be 99.9% up to date.
 Make Issue / PR to add or fix stuff please :-)

-Only works for Pokemon and Raids/Eggs atm
+Only works for Pokemon and Raids/Eggs on PokeAlarm atm